MicrosoftDocs/SupportArticles-docs/support/developer/webapps/aspnetcore/practice-troubleshoot-linux/2-1-create-configure-aspnet-core-applications.md

 ## Lifetime of the process and next steps

-If the application requires constant uptime, running .NET application within an interactive user session isn't a good practice because of the following reasons:
+If the application requires constant uptime, running .NET applications within an interactive user session isn't a good practice for the following reasons:

 - If users were to terminate their sessions, for example by closing PuTTY or the PowerShell SSH client, or exit the session, the application would shut down.
 - If the process is terminated for some reason (for example, the process crashes because of an unhandled exception), it won't start automatically and must be restarted manually.